ThirVondukr/passlib/docs/new_app_quickstart.rst

-Issues: Like :class:`~passlib.hash.md5_crypt`, its algorithm composes the underlying message digest hash in a baroque and somewhat arbitrary set combinations.
+Issues: Like :class:`~passlib.hash.md5_crypt`, its algorithm composes the underlying message digest hash in a baroque and somewhat arbitrary set of combinations.
 So far this "kitchen sink" design has been successful in its primary purpose: to prevent any attempts to create an optimized version for use in a pre-computed or brute-force search.